Netruk44/repo-search/readme.md

 RepoSearch is a tool for searching through repositories of text and source code using natural language queries, based on OpenAI's embeddings.

-> **Important**: **DO NOT** use this project with any sensitive code/data!
+> **Warning**: **DO NOT** use this project with any sensitive code/data!
 The contents of all files will be sent to OpenAI's API for embedding generation.
-I can't guarantee that the contents of your files will be kept private.
+They may or may not be stored by OpenAI.

 > **Note**: Using this project requires you to supply your own OpenAI API key!
 >